 What is a personal profile?

-A CV’s personal profile (often referred to as a personal statement, or even just “introduction”) is a few brief lines at the top of your CV providing recruiters with a quick overview of you and your experience without having to read your entire CV.
+A CV's profile (often referred to as a personal statement or just "introduction") is a few brief lines at the top of your CV providing recruiters with a quick overview of you and your experience without having to read your entire CV.
 When reading a personal profile, recruiters essentially want to know:

 - Who is this candidate?